Skip to Content

 Healthy Dracaena

-The corn plant goes by many names, and all them are part of the Dracaena family of plants – all typical with the same growing and care requirements.
+The corn plant goes by many names, and all of them share the general growing and care requirements of the Dracaena family.

-While these plants can be grown inside or outdoors, the majority of them are grown indoors.
+While these plants can be grown inside or outdoors, most people I know grow them indoors.

 What the Corn Plant Needs:

-• Temperatures: Between 65 and 75 degrees Fahrenheit
+• Temperature: Between 65 and 75 degrees Fahrenheit

 • Humidity: 40% to 50%